vjtagaltera/cryptoauthlib-wiki/TTI-Getting-Started.md

 #### Other Kits

-Other hardware kits can be used with the ATECC608A-TNGLORA Secure Element to connect with TTN's Join server.
+Other hardware kits can be used with the ATECC608A-TNGLORA Secure Element to connect with TTI's Join server.
 ARM's MBED OS is used on MBED enabled platforms, such as the ATSAML21 XPlained Pro board, paired with a SX1276 LoRa radio board.</font>

 [ATSAML21-XPRO-B](https://os.mbed.com/platforms/SAML21-XPRO/)